trunk-io/merge-action/README.md

 ### Under the hood: Bazel

-We use Tinder's [bazel-diff](https://github.com/Tinder/bazel-diff) tool to compute the impacted targets of a particular PR.
+We use [bazel-differ](https://github.com/ewhauser/bazel-differ), a port of Tinder's [bazel-diff](https://github.com/tinder/bazel-diff) to compute the impacted targets of a particular PR.
 The tool computes a mapping of package --> hash at the source and dest shas, then reports any packages which have a differing hash.